GMOD/Apollo/docs/Configure.md

 #### Default data adapter options

-The default data adapters are configured by simple URL strings to the IOServiceController.
-There are GFF3 and FASTA export types and they are set up to take several configurable options
+The options available for the data adapters are configured as follows

 - type: `GFF3` or `FASTA`
 - output: can be `file` or `text`. `file` exports to a file and provides a UUID link for downloads, text just outputs to stream.